 During each move, I realized there were not many resources to help make the process easier.
 Therefore, I am using Move Mama Move to pass on the wealth of knowledge I have acquired.
 I’ve mastered the moving binder, simplified the packing and unpacking process, tackled the moving process with an infant in tow, know what questions to ask and who to ask, and have a good handle on creating a new tribe in a new city.
 Moving, whether a couple blocks down or across the country, is something I have skillfully mastered.
 Move Mama Move discusses life after the move.
 Most of all, how do you make a new home a comfortable, efficient, and happy place to live?

 → Mama ←

-I have been a mom since Chulengo was born, but the deal was sealed when Chulengo recently started calling me Mama.
+Mama, that has been my name since Chulengo was born, but it became more incredible when Chulengo recently started calling me Mama.
 Definitely, music to my ears.
 Sometimes it is a cry for love and sounds like “muuuh-muuuh.”
 Other times its a call for attention like ‘look what I can do’ sounding like “mah-mah.”
 Sometimes, I think he is just playing around with his voice, and he makes a sound like “mum” on accident.
 I wear my new Mama badge with honor!
-Move Mama Move will target areas of pregnancy and motherhood with a focus on products I love and lessons I have learned.
+Move Mama Move targets areas of pregnancy and motherhood with a focus on products I love and lessons I have learned.

 → Move ←